canvas-medical/documentation/collections/_sdk/data/allergy_intolerance.md

 ## By ValueSet

 Filtering by ValueSet works a little differently.
-The `find` method on the model manager is used to perform `ValueSet` filtering.
+The `find` method on the model manager is used to perform `ValueSet` filtering:

 ```python
 from canvas_sdk.v1.data.allergy_intolerance import AllergyIntolerance